 But whether the processor is a tech giant like Google or a tiny startup with no GDPR experience, the controller must ensure there is a valid DPA to protect the personal data in its control.

-Frequently Asked Questions about Data Processing Agreements
+Data Processing Agreements - FAQs

 What are the penalties for not having a DPA in place?